qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/aaos_builder/README.md

 ## Introduction <a name="introduction"></a>

-The following provides examples of the environment variables and Jenkins build parameters that are required to build Android Automotive virtual devices and platform targets.
+This job is used to build Android Automotive virtual devices and platform targets from the provided source manifest.
-It also demonstrates how to run the scripts standalone on build instances.

 This pipeline/scripts supports builds for:

 - [Android Virtual Devices](https://source.android.com/docs/automotive/start/avd/android_virtual_device) for use with [Android Studio](https://source.android.com/docs/automotive/start/avd/android_virtual_device#share-an-avd-image-with-android-studio-users)
 - [Cuttlefish Virtual Devices](https://source.android.com/docs/devices/cuttlefish) for use with [CTS](https://source.android.com/docs/compatibility/cts) and emulators.
 - Reference hardware platforms such as [RPi](https://github.com/raspberry-vanilla/android_local_manifest) and [Pixel Tablets](https://source.android.com/docs/automotive/start/pixelxl).

+The following provides examples of the environment variables and Jenkins build parameters that are required.
+It also demonstrates how to run the scripts standalone on build instances.

 ## Environment Variables/Parameters <a name="environment-variables"></a>